kasimte/kasimte.github.io/_posts/2020-01-03-drilling-the-third-tone-in-mandarin.md

 tags: mandarin
 ---

-# Working on the third tone in Mandarin

 My Mandarin pronunciation is passable, but inconsistent, particularly the third tone.
 This tends to surface when I haven’t spoken it in a while and particularly when I am not focusing, which tells me the